FusionAuth/fusionauth-site/site/_posts/2022-08-08-announcing-fusionauth-1-37.md

 ## Verify an email address without sending an email

 Email address verification is critical for CIAM systems to ensure accounts are created by legitimate users.
 Additionally, self service workflows such as password resets require a valid email address.
 FusionAuth supports email verification.
-Prior to this release, there are a number of ways to verify a user's email address, but they all sent emails to the user's inbox.
+Prior to this release, there were a number of ways to verify a user's email address, but they all sent emails to the user's inbox.

 However, you may want to verify an email address without actually sending an email.
 Example use cases include when you've already verified the email address through another system, because you provisioned the email address yourself out of band, or because there's a registration workflow outside of FusionAuth which has confirmed deliverability.